tier4/CalibrationTools/sensor/docs/tutorials/mapping_based_calibrator.md

 [mapping_based_calibrator-1] [mapping_based_calibrator_node]: Beginning lidar calibration for pandar_front (operator()())
 ```

-The calibration process may take some time as it involves multiple lidars.
-Users should remain patient and monitor the console output to follow the calibration progress.
+The calibration process may take some time, as it involves multiple lidars.
+Users should remain patient and monitor the console output to track the progress of the calibration.

-Once the calibration process is completed, the displayed text should be as follows:
+Once the calibration process is complete, the displayed text should be as follows:

 ```bash
 [mapping_based_calibrator-1] [lidar_calibrator(pandar_left)]: Calibration result as a tf main lidar -> lidar_calibrator(pandar_left)